anshpreetlayal/practice_data_engineering_bash/README.md

 ## `ls` Command: Listing Directory Contents

 The `ls` command is a powerful tool for listing the contents of a directory.

-Here are some common usage examples:
+## Examples
 ```bash
 # List content of the home directory
 ls ~